izivkov/GShockTimeServer/README.md

 👉 You can get the display [here](https://amzn.to/3TSXM70)
 👉 And the Jumper Wires [here](https://amzn.to/4eXT55D)

-Here is how to connect the `1.54"-TFT-SPI LCD` to Rasoberry Pi 40-pin header:
+Here is how to connect the `1.54"-TFT-SPI LCD` to Raspberry Pi 40-pin header:

 | LCD pin             | Purpose             | Raspberry Pi physical pin | Pi BCM GPIO | Notes                                                |
 | ------------------- | ------------------- | ------------------------- | ----------- | ---------------------------------------------------- |